archeq/openGL-transport-simulation/README.md

 * fetch the project
-* either create a `dependencies` folder within the project and manually add all dependencies from the list below or replace this section to use system libraries
+* either create a `dependencies` folder within the project and manually add all dependencies from the list below or replace this section in the `CmakeLists.txt` to use system libraries
 * build the app using cmake

 # External dependencies